 With all that said, the Bose Soundbar 700 is the better option for sound quality.
 Its stereo frequency response is more accurate, and it also compresses less sound at a loud volume — resulting in less distortion, clear dialogue, and the best overall experience even without a subwoofer.

-Still, the sound difference in each sound system is not that noticeable for any average user.
-Both home theater systems perform great even without Dolby Atmos, it’s just that the Soundbar 700 has a slightly better sound quality.
+Still, the sound difference in each sound system is not noticeable for any average user.
+Both home entertainment systems perform great even without Dolby Atmos, it’s just that the Soundbar 700 has a slightly better sound quality.

-If you prefer true 5.1 surround sound, you still have to buy a set of one subwoofer and two rear speakers.
+If you prefer soundbars with true 5.1 surround sound, you still have to buy a set of one subwoofer and two rear speakers.
 Converting to a 5.
 1 channel setup will drive up the cost, but the bass and dialogue will provide the best experience.
-While there may be other soundbars that feature a separate subwoofer, it’s not the same as what these high-end models can offer.
+While there may be other soundbars that feature a separate subwoofer for the bass, it’s not the same as what these high-end models can offer for home entertainment.

-Setting up the Bose 700 vs Sonos Playbar may be a bit easier because of the ARC port, but the process is pretty much the same.
+Setting up the Bose 700 vs Sonos Playbar may be easier because of the ARC port, but the process is pretty much the same.

 For Bose, start by placing the soundbar on top of your entertainment unit.
 Make sure that it’s at least 1 to 3 feet away from other wireless devices for better control.
 Then, connect the soundbar to your TV using the included cable.